-SonicAire COO and dust safety expert Jordan Newton is interviewed in this podcast and answers the following questions:
+SonicAire COO and dust safety expert Jordan Newton is interviewed in this Dust Safety Science podcast and answers the following questions:

 Facilities that have an awareness of combustible dust hazards typically address the problem manually.
 Sometimes they use a Class 2 certified vacuum, which is appropriate, but Jordan said he has seen people using a blowdown method.

-“I’ve even been in wood plants where I’ve seen people using backpack-style gas-powered, leaf blowers to blowdown dust.
+“I have even been in wood plants where I have seen people using backpack-style gas-powered, leaf blowers to blowdown dust.
 And that’s a scary place to be.
 You can eliminate that kind of stuff going on in the overhead spaces with the overhead oscillating fans.”

 Jordan recommends that all facilities get into compliance by doing DHAs.
 Sweep dust off the floor, clean it off the equipment, and keep it out of overhead spaces.
 Too many workers have assumed that they have a clean plant, only to find out otherwise in a catastrophic manner.

 “My advice to the listeners would be to not assume that you’re clean enough and that you don’t have a safety hazard hiding in your overhead area.
 Do an inspection, see what’s up there.
 Don’t let ‘out of sight, out of mind’ happen to you.”